 - medical assistance: 999

 Accra - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in Accra, Ghana, and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at +1 613 996 8885.
+For emergency consular assistance, call the High Commission of Canada in Accra, Ghana and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.